bobertlo/vmd/README.md

 The text inside is passed on verbatim.
 ```

-To include the backtick escape sequence inside a codeblock, the codeblock
+To include backtick fences inside a codeblock, the opening fence must have
-must have more backticks than any backtick sequence contained inside.
+more backticks than any backtick sequence contained inside.
+The reference
+implementation will use the same length of fence as is parsed, for
+simplicity.

 `````````